-If the optional variant_dir argument is present, it causes an effect equivalent to the VariantDir function.
+If the optional variant_dir argument is present, it causes an effect equivalent to the VariantDir function, but in effect only within the scope of the SConscript call.
 The variant_dir argument is interpreted relative to the directory of the calling SConscript file.
-The optional duplicate argument is interpreted as for VariantDir.
-If variant_dir is omitted, the duplicate argument is ignored.
-See the description of VariantDir below for additional details and restrictions.

-If variant_dir is present, the source directory is the directory in which the SConscript file resides and the SConscript file is evaluated as if it were in the variant_dir directory:
+The source directory is the directory in which the called SConscript file resides and the SConscript file is evaluated as if it were in the variant_dir directory.
+Thus:

+'''

 SConscript('src/SConscript', variant_dir='build')

+'''

-is equivalent to
+is equivalent to:

+'''

 VariantDir('build', 'src')

 SConscript('build/SConscript')

+'''

-This later paradigm is often used when the sources are in the same directory as the SConstruct:
+If the sources are in the same directory as the SConstruct,

+'''

-SConscript('SConscript', variant dir='build')
+SConscript('SConscript', variant_dir='build')

+'''

-is equivalent to
+is equivalent to:

+'''

 VariantDir('build', '.')

 SConscript('build/SConscript')

+'''